scaleway/serverless-functions-python/README.md

 # Serverless Functions Python 💜

-Scaleway Serverless Functions is a framework to provide a good developer experience to write Serverless Functions.

-Serverless Functions make it easy to deploy, scale, and optimize your workloads on the cloud.
+This repo contains utilities for testing your Python functions for Scaleway Serverless Functions.

-## ⚙️ Installation
+## ⚙️ Quick Start

 You can use `pip` to install the framework: